hainm/amber_rosetta_methods/README.md

     ```bash
     python scripts/pdbgen_from_rosetta.py 1a32
-    # Notes: I only include only a single structure in `1a32` for demo
+    # Notes: I only include a single structure in `1a32` for demo
     ```

 - Generate topology and resart files for AMBER minimization